 What does that mean that my debts are discharged in a chapter 7 case?

 It means that the creditor can never try to collect the debt from you.
-It can’t call you.
-It can’t write demanding payment.
-It cannot put a balance owed on your credit report.
+The creditor or collector can’t call you.
+They can’t write demanding payment.
+They cannot put a balance owed on your credit report.
 Because you don’t owe the debt to the creditor anymore.

 If the creditor sells the debt to someone else, they can’t collect against you either.
 We strongly suspect some of the bigger debt buyers/collectors such as Portfolio Recovery are or have been buying discharged debt to illegally collect it from consumers.

 The solution is to sue these creditors and collectors when they collect discharged debt.
 The only thing they understand is paying out money.
 They don’t care about obeying the law.
 They do care about losing money.